josezilla/delays/projects/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Data Science Projects

-> Globally, we have 4 Unit Projects and 1 Final Project (subdivided into 5 deliverables).
+In this course, we have 4 Unit Projects and 1 Final Project (subdivided into 5 deliverables).
 Each builds on top of previously learned skills to scaffold student performance over the entire course.

 ## Project Specs